Differential Privacy for Government Agencies -- Are We There Yet?

 Intuitively, having imputed values in the data could also increase the level of privacy, as these values are only estimates for the true values and thus already introduce an extra level of uncertainty.
-However, all imputation strategies at their core rely on models which are estimated using the observed data, and thus they can increase privacy leakage.
+However, at their core, all imputation strategies rely on models which are estimated using the observed data, and they can therefore increase privacy leakage.
 The extent to which sensitive information is leaked depends on the imputation strategy used.
-For example, early research~\citep{clifton2019} found that hot-deck imputation, popular amongst statistical agencies, is problematic since it imputes missing values by transferring the values of similar records that are fully observed (and is thus highly sensitive to changes in the data).
-This would be an argument to start by generating differentially private data first and then impute based on the generated data.
-As differential privacy is immune to post-processing, the imputation routines would not require any extra privacy budget as long as they only rely on the differentially private data.
-However, this rises the question how to deal with missing values in the data when enforcing differential privacy.
+Early research~\citep{clifton2019} found, for example, that hot-deck imputation, popular amongst statistical agencies, is problematic as it imputes missing values by transferring the values of similar records that are fully observed (and is thus highly sensitive to changes in the data).
+This would be an argument for moving away from donor-based imputation methods if privacy considerations are also taken into account.

+An alternative approach would be to start by generating differentially private data first and then imputing based on the generated data.
+As DP is immune to postprocessing, the imputation routines would not require any extra privacy budget as long as they only rely on the DP data.
+This would also offer the option of releasing DP microdata still containing missing values to allow researchers to decide themselves which strategy they consider most suitable for dealing with the missing data.
+However, this raises the question of how to deal with missing values when enforcing differential privacy.